Nick O'Hern

 Nicholas Simon O'Hern (born 18 October 1971) is an Australian professional golfer.

-O'Hern has played on both of the world's premier professional golf tours, the European Tour, and the United States-based PGA Tour.
-His biggest successes though, have come at home on the PGA Tour of Australasia, where he won the Order of Merit as the leading money winner in 2006.
+O'Hern has played on both of the world's premier professional golf tours, the European Tour, and the United States–based PGA Tour.
+His biggest successes, though, have come at home on the PGA Tour of Australasia, where he won the Order of Merit as the leading money winner in 2006.

-Personal life
+Early life

-O'Hern was born in Perth, Western Australia.
-His father was a three-handicap golfer who played baseball for Australia, and he followed him by playing baseball for Western Australia.
-He was also a talented tennis player, but he chose to concentrate on golf.
-In 2009, he was named the Number 1 Ticket Holder for the Fremantle Football Club.
-O'Hern has a wife and two daughters.
-He currently resides in Melbourne, Australia.
-He has published his book "Tour Mentality: Inside the Mind of a Golf Pro" in 2016.
+O'Hern was born in Perth, Australia.
+His father was a three-handicap golfer who played baseball for Australia and he followed him by playing baseball for Western Australia.
+He was also a talented tennis player but he chose to concentrate on golf.